sav-che/TL-2/Authors/Lyon, Harold Lloyd {std. Lyon}.md

-> [!cite] BHL link: this entry starts at [page 203](https://www.biodiversitylibrary.org/item/104137#page/219/mode/1up) of TL-2 Vol. III.
+> [!cite] BHL link: this entry starts at [page 203](https://www.biodiversitylibrary.org/page/33355290) of TL-2 Vol. III.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 ### Author

-Lyon, Harold Lloyd (1879-1957), American botanist and phytopathologist originally at the University of Minnesota, later at the Experiment Station, Hawaiian Sugar Planters' Association; botanist and director of the Foster Botanical Gardens, Honolulu (*Lyon*).
+Lyon, Harold Lloyd (1879-1957), American botanist and phytopathologist originally at the University of Minnesota, later at the Experiment Station, Hawaiian Sugar Planters' Association; botanist and director of the Foster Botanical Gardens, Honolulu
+**Abbreviated name**: *Lyon*

 #### Herbarium and types